DjangoGirls/tutorial/en/chromebook_setup/instructions.md

 1. Go to [Glitch.com](https://glitch.com/)
 2. Sign up for an account (https://glitch.com/signin) or use your Github account if you have one (see Github instructions below).
 3. Click _New Project_ and choose _Hello Webpage_
-4. Click Terminal button(on the left side of the window)
+4. Click Terminal button (on the left side of the window)

-When using Glitch.com as your Cloud IDE, we do not create a virtual environment but we create the necessary files manually :
+When using Glitch.com as your Cloud IDE, we do not create a virtual environment but we create the following files manually :

 {% filename %}glitch.json{% endfilename %}
 ```